anthofflab/MimiPAGE2009.jl/docs/src/model-structure.md

 The model is divided into four impact sectors: sea level rise, market (called "economic" in PAGE09), non-market (called "non-economic" in PAGE09), and discontinuities.
 The six greenhouse gases of the Kyoto Protocol are each included via components that respectively model CO2, CH4, N2O, and a subset of low-concentration gases collectively termed "linear gases."
 Linear gases include HFCs, PFCs, and SF6.
 Sulphate forcing is also modelled.

 The four impact sectors in Mimi-PAGE are modelled independently and reflect damages as a proportion of GDP.
 Sea level rise is a lagged linear function of global mean temperature.
 Both market and non-market impacts are designed to reflect the particular vulnerabilities of different regions, and use a polynomial function to reflect temperature differences over time.
-Discontinuity, or the risk of climate change triggering large-scale damages, features a variety of different possible types of disaster each of which are modelled to approximately reflect expected characteristics [SOMEONE PLEASE WORDSMITH THIS DESCRIPTION OF DISCONTINUITY IN PARTICULAR].
+Discontinuity, or the risk of climate change triggering large-scale damages, features a variety of different possible types of disaster.
+Each of these are modelled to approximately reflect expected characteristics.

 ## Components